ophusgroup/tricor/README.md

 ### Optional: target g3 for comparison

-To compare against a target distribution, create one explicitly and pass it as the initial distribution:
+To compare the supercell against a target distribution, create one explicitly and pass it as the initial distribution:

 ```python
 dist = tc.G3Distribution(atoms)